 Electronic Resumes, or e-Resumes are now making its mark in the fast-paced and innovative job market.
 One thing that is so good about this new way of applying for a job is that you don’t have to spend time and money to travel to your prospective employer.
 However, this innovation is yet to be proven convenient for applicants.
 Most of job seekers are still clueless on how to make this technology work to their advantage.

-The Nature of Online Application Paper
+The Nature of E-Resume

 Like Google and Yahoo, online papers are being sifted according to keywords.
 Not surprising really, computers cannot understand and analyze human language.
 The point here is just to make your application keyword rich.
 If you’re applying for a job in as a marketing agent, then you have to submit an online application with related keywords like ‘marketing’, ‘sales’, and ‘customer service’.